edac713/GPTs/README.md

 - [Video Game Almanac](https://chat.openai.com/g/g-CXIpGA7ub-video-game-almanac): I'm your go-to guide for all things gaming, from strategies to streamers!
 - [ProfileReview.com ❤️‍🔥](https://chat.openai.com/g/g-yPLAsV2bz-profilereview-com): Free dating profile review for Tinder, Bumble and Hinge.
 Optimize your dating app profile, photos and convos and get 10x more matches. by [levelsio](https://twitter.com/levelsio)
 - [MundlGPT](https://chat.openai.com/g/g-pIKzWkElB-mundlgpt): A real Viennese doesn't go down by [Nikolaus Kern](https://twitter.com/KernNiko)
-- [F1 Translation Meister](https://chat.openai.com/g/g-UfKr5xVKC-f1fan-yi-maisuta): F1翻訳マイスター by Takumi Fukaya
+- [F1 Translation Meister](https://chat.openai.com/g/g-UfKr5xVKC-f1fan-yi-maisuta): F1 翻訳マイスター by Takumi Fukaya
 - [Guess a Word](https://chat.openai.com/g/g-QiPBZt4Zo-guess-a-word): Discover words through images in 'Guess a Word', where each picture is a puzzle waiting to be solved!
 - [The Future of Sam: A text adventure](https://chat.openai.com/g/g-FiuvijrZr-the-future-of-sam-a-text-adventure): In this brutally realistic game, you'll step into the shoes of Sam Altam, a former CEO of OpenAI who was fired from OpenAi by the board members under mysterious circumstances by [Andrey Azimov](https://twitter.com/AndreyAzimov)
 - [San Andreas GPT](https://chat.openai.com/g/g-dmr3iNu0M-san-andreas-gpt): This text-based game takes you to the unforgiving streets of San Andreas, where crime and chaos reign supreme by [Andrey Azimov](https://twitter.com/AndreyAzimov)
 - [The Secret of Monkey Island: Amsterdam](https://chat.openai.com/g/g-bZoD0qWT8-the-secret-of-monkey-island-amsterdam): An unofficial text-based adventure game inspired by Monkey Island taking place in a fictional version of 🇳🇱 Amsterdam during the age of piracy by [@levelsio](https://twitter.com/levelsio)
 - [Pieter Levels: Startup Adventures](https://chat.openai.com/g/g-9ycs8hqWe-pieter-levels-startup-adventures): A text-based adventure game taking place in a fictional version of 🇳🇱 Netherlands, 🇹🇭 Thailand, 🏝️ Bali and other places by [@levelsio](https://twitter.com/levelsio)
 </details>

 <details>
 <summary><b>Fashion</b></summary>